7 Reasons Why Women Should Embrace Body Hair

 3. Hair Is an Important Function of the Female Genitalia.

-Shaving the genitalia and pubic hair area strips the body's natural ability to protect itself from harm and removes an important part of a woman's being.
-There are two main forms of bodily hair in the female genitalia area.
-The first being vellus hair, which as its name suggests is very soft and light which covers the entire genitalia and labia including the clitoris.
-The second type of hair is pubic hair, which begins at the top of the vulva and goes down between the legs and covers the anus and anus opening region.
-The hair provides an important and protective covering for the vulva and creates a protective shield for the clitoris, a part of the body that should be protected.
+Shaving the genital and pubic hair area compromises the body's natural defense mechanisms and removes a significant aspect of feminine identity.
+There are two primary types of hair in the female genital area.
+The first is vellus hair, known for its softness and lightness, covering the entire genital region, including the labia and clitoris.
+The second type is pubic hair, which begins at the vulva and extends down between the legs, providing coverage for the anus and surrounding areas.
+This hair serves an essential protective function for the vulva and acts as a shield for the clitoris, an area that warrants safeguarding.

 4. Embracing Body Hair Is a Statement of Confidence.